tkachukcha/tkachukcha/README.md

 Love to code and to surf.

 I've been freelancing in the web development field as a Wordpress Developer for 5+ years.
 At this position I created html/css layouts, developed custom wordpress themes and created websites based on them, including deployment on hosting.
-For the last year I've been actively learning JavaScript/React every day and at the moment I want to continue to evolve as a professional frontend developer.
+In the recent years I'm creating interfaces logic as a frontend developer with Typescript, React, Tailwind.

-### My stack
+### Stack
 - JavaScript/TypeScript
 - ReactJS
-- Redux/thunk
-- Formik/yup
 - CSS/SASS -  component-oriented CSS + BEM.
 Responsive design and mobile first.
-- React Bootstrap, Material UI, Tailwind, Bootstrap
+- Tailwind, Material UI, Bootstrap, React Bootstrap,
+- NodeJs/express basics
+- A bit of experience with NESTJs
-- Have a little bit of scraping experience with puppeteer and axios
+- Some experience with puppeteer and axios
+- Hugo/AlpineJS
 - Familiar with Webpack, Vite, NPM
-- Git/github
 - Wordpress/WooCommerce
 - PHP basics

-### Learning
-- NodeJS, TypeScript

 <!---
 tkachukcha/tkachukcha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.